 Bill #1130, approved February 8, 1978, provides relief from real estate taxes on improvements to deteriorated industrial, commercial or other business property for a period of five years.
-Bill #982, approved July 9, 1990, changed the exemption period from three years to the years to three years.
-Bill #225, approved October 4, 2000, extended the exemption period from three years to ten years.
+Bill #982, approved July 9, 1990, changed the exemption period from five years to ten years to then years to the period from five years.